alphagov/accessibility-guidance/source/documentation/index.md

 It must include:

 * a list of any parts of the website or app that aren’t accessible, an explanation of why, and links to accessible alternatives
 * a feedback mechanism that can be used by any person to tell you about content in the website or app that doesn’t meet the accessibility requirements, and to request information they are excluded from.
-This information could include  content that is excluded from the scope of the Directive such as documents, pre-recorded time-based media or the content of archived websites.In response to a legitimate and reasonable request, you should provide information within a reasonable period of time.
+This information could include  content that is excluded from the scope of the Regulations such as documents, pre-recorded time-based media or the content of archived websites.In response to a legitimate and reasonable request, you should provide information within a reasonable period of time.
 * a link to the UK government's enforcement procedure which people can use in the event of an unsatisfactory response to the use of the feedback mechanism above

 Information about how the accessibility of apps must be either on the public sector bodies website or on the appropriate App store.

 ## Measuring accessibility

-The only way to find out if a website is accessible is to test it.
-Technical accessibility and usable accessibility need to be considered when testing.
+You  must review the accessibility of you website and mobile applications.

+You should consider technical accessibility and usable accessibility when reviewing accessibility.

 Technical accessibility determines whether the site meets WCAG 2.0 and will work with a range of assistive technologies.
 Usable accessibility determines whether the site will be usable by disabled people.

-An accessibility test plan is an essential component of meeting accessibility requirements.
+You should develop an accessibility test plan to ensure you meet accessibility requirements.
 When developing your accessibility test plan, you should consider using an appropriate mixture of tools and techniques.
 For example, you may wish to use expert reviews early on in the development cycle, user testing on later designs and automated testing at regular intervals.
 Please note that this approach may not be appropriate in specific cases.
 It serves to highlight that different methods for evaluating accessibility which may be more or less appropriate at different stages of the development cycle.

-Your accessibility test plan needs to include methods for testing both technical and usable accessibility.
+Your accessibility test plan should include methods for testing both technical and usable accessibility.

 ### How to test for technical accessibility
 Approaches for determining technical accessibility include: